 Although there is no perfect approach (it depends on your trade timeframe and risk profile), Masters in Trading suggests starting out with a wider timeframe, looking for consistency through shorter timeframes and using the shortest timeframe for trade entries.
-Using the Masters in Trading Futures Edge tools, let’s start with a wider view, the daily over the last 3 years and look at the /ZB fly vs. the /ZN fly (/ZN vs /ZT and /ZB) and what do you notice:
+Using the Masters in Trading Edge Tools, let’s start with a wider view, the daily over the last 3 years and look at the /ZB fly vs. the /ZN fly (/ZN vs /ZT and /ZB) and what do you notice:

 Look at how extended both flys are; the ZB fly is at its highest point in the last 3 years while the ZN fly is at its lowest point.
 Also notice how the flys were extended about a year ago, in the red circle, and came back together, almost like a rubber band snapping (or visualize a dog running, getting to the end of its leash, and being yanked back) – this is the trade – extended then back together.
 The ZB fly looks expensive, and the ZN fly looks inexpensive, so a potential trade is short the ZB fly and long the ZN fly.
 We see the same relative values as we focus on shorter and shorter timeframes.
 For example, the March month-to- date looks very similar as both flys are extended:

 The next step would be to zero in on shorter timeframes for entry points.

 How To Start With a new Trade Strategy